WASPER0/WASPER0/README.md

-- Hi, I’m @WASPER0
+- Hi, I’m @GE0
-- I’m interested in coding and making games and mods.
+- I’m interested in coding and making games and mods, mostly code.
-- I make 3D models for 3D printing or mods.
+- I make 3D models for 3D printing or mods (Im not great at it)
+- Hopefully I'll become a Code Master.